Construction begins on new bridge over Brussels Canal

 The central bridge deck has been resting on the left bank of the canal since August 2020 and is now ready to be placed over the canal, the federal fund Beliris said in a message to local residents.

-The bridge will be placed from 15 to 18 April.
+The bridge will be placed from 15 to 18 April, according to Bruzz.
 Barges will help with the work, which will be carried out 24 hours a day to ensure that the installation is carried out as quickly as possible with limited disruptions.

 For four days during the installation, no shipping traffic will be possible on the canal.